 Proof Of Immunity

-Wheaton College, in practicing best medical practices and in compliance with Illinois law, requires that students demonstrate proof of immunity with respect to measles, mumps, rubella, tetanus, diphtheria and pertussis.
+Wheaton College, in practicing best medical practices and in compliance with Illinois law, requires that students demonstrate proof of immunity with respect to measles, mumps, rubella, tetanus, diphtheria and pertussis, meningitis.
 In addition, the College requires that students fill out a tuberculosis screening and possibly to undergo a tuberculosis skin test or a Quantiferon blood test to screen for tuberculosis.
 The health record must be signed by a health care professional and stamped with their official stamp.

 Proof of immunity is evidenced by either appropriate documentation of immunization, physician-diagnosed disease leading to immunity or serologic testing (blood tests).
 Information regarding the specific vaccinations and other documentation required to establish proof of immunity is available from Student Health Services.